 A member of the Harbours Board sits on the Pilotage Standards Committee and is involved directly with the authorising and re-authorising of pilots.
-Additionally, the Harbour Master attends relevant Pilotage Assessment Panels and attends the Fal Estuary Marine Safety Committee.
+Additionally, the Harbour Master attends relevant Pilotage Assessment Panels and the Fal Estuary Marine Safety Committee.

 St Ives is covered by the St Ives (Pilotage) Harbour Revision Order 1988 and is able to make pilotage compulsory for ships within the area covered by the Order.
-This was reviewed by the Harbours Board, following the Marine Navigation Act 2014, and it was agreed in November 2018, following consultation with Hayle Harbour, that there is no need for pilotage at St Ives Harbour at the present time.
+The requirement for Pilotage was reviewed by the Harbours Board in January 2022 and following consultation with Hayle Harbour, it was agreed that there is no need for pilotage at St Ives Harbour at the present time.
 The CHA status will be retained and the pilotage requirement at St Ives Harbour will be reviewed by the Harbours Board on a 3 yearly basis.

 Penzance Harbour is covered by the Penzance and Newlyn (Pilotage) Harbour Revision Order 1988 and is also able to make pilotage compulsory for ships within the area covered by the Order.
-This was reviewed by the Harbours Board, again following the Marine Navigation Act 2014, and it was agreed in January 2019, following consultation with Newlyn Harbour, that there is no need for pilotage at Penzance Harbour at this time.
-Furthermore, it was considered that CHA status should be retained and the pilotage requirement reviewed on a minimum 3 yearly basis or less should there be a change in harbour use.
+The requirement was last reviewed in 2019 when it is considered that CHA status should be retained. and the pilotage requirement reviewed on a 3 yearly basis, or less should there be a change in harbour use.